databrickslabs/dlt-meta/docs/content/demo/DAIS.md

 ### DAIS 2023 DEMO:
 #### [DAIS 2023 Session Recording](https://www.youtube.com/watch?v=WYv5haxLlfA)

-This demo showcases DLT-META's capabilities of creating Bronze and Silver Lakeflow Declarative Pipeline pipelines with initial and incremental mode automatically.
+This demo showcases DLT-META's capabilities of creating Bronze and Silver Lakeflow Declarative pipeline with initial and incremental mode automatically.
 - Customer and Transactions feeds for initial load
-- Adds new feeds Product and Stores to existing Bronze and Silver Lakeflow Declarative Pipeline pipelines with metadata changes.
+- Adds new feeds Product and Stores to existing Bronze and Silver Lakeflow Declarative pipeline with metadata changes.
 - Runs Bronze and Silver Lakeflow Declarative Pipeline for incremental load for CDC events

 #### Steps to launch DAIS demo in your Databricks workspace: